Nazism and the Wehrmacht: Konto 5 fund

 The basis of the corruption system were regular monthly tax-free payments of 4,000 Reichsmark for field marshals and grand admirals and 2,000 RM for all other senior officers, which came from a special fund called Konto 5 run by the chief of the Reich Chancellery Hans Lammers.
 In addition, officers received as birthday presents cheques usually made out for the sum of 250,000 RM, which were exempt from income taxes.
 This money was on top of the official salary of 26,000 RM a year for field marshals and grand admirals and 24,000 RM a year for colonel generals and general admirals.
 Senior officers were given a life-time exemption from paying income tax (up to 65 per cent by 1939); they also received spending allowances for food, medical care, clothing, and housing.
-By way of contrast, infantrymen were given the task of clearing landmines, were given one RM a day danger pay supplement.
+By way of contrast, infantrymen who were given the task of clearing landmines were given a one-RM a day danger pay supplement.
 The money from Konto 5 was deposited for the officer's life-time, and did not stop if the officer retired.

 The Konto 5 slush fund started with a budget of about 150,000 RM in 1933 and by 1945 had grown to about 40 million RM Payments from Konto 5, known officially as Aufwandsentschädigungen (compensation for expenses) were made to Cabinet ministers and senior civil servants from April 1936 onwards.
 As part of the reorganization of the military command structure following the Blomberg–Fritsch Affair in early 1938, it was declared that the service chiefs, namely OKW chief Wilhelm Keitel, Army commander Walter von Brauchitsch, Luftwaffe commander Hermann Göring and Kriegsmarine commander Erich Raeder were to have the same status as Cabinet ministers and as such, they all started to receive publicly the same pay as a Cabinet member and privately payments from Konto 5.